 A hanok is a traditional Korean house dating from the 14th century, during the Joseon Dynasty.

-Koreans believed, and built their houses accordingly, that the perfect house has a mountain in the back and a river in the front.
+Koreans believed, and built their houses accordingly, that the perfect home has a mountain in the back and a river in the front.

-Because Korea is a country with cold winters, hanoks have floor heating (ondol), and people are used to sleeping on the floor.
-Thus you can expect that when you book a hanok stay in Seoul.
+Because Korea has cold winters, hanoks have floor heating (ondol), and people are used to sleeping on the floor.
+Thus, you can expect that when you book a hanok stay in Seoul.

-While these type of houses have been built for hundreds of years, only few areas with hanoks still remain, such as the Bukchon Hanok Village in Seoul.
+While these houses have been built for hundreds of years, only a few areas with hanoks remain, such as the Bukchon Hanok Village in Seoul.

 Why stay in a hanok in Seoul?

 Of course, staying in a hanok house is not for everyone.
-However, if you are passionate about Korean culture, there is no better option than choosing to stay in a traditional house.
-By doing this, you can have an authentic experience, even if you choose one such guesthouse only for one night.
+However, if you are passionate about Korean culture, there is no better option than staying in a traditional home.
+Doing this gives you an authentic experience, even if you choose one such guesthouse only for one night.

-Moreover, if you choose to stay in a hanok, it doesn’t have to be a budget experience since there are plenty of luxury options.
+Moreover, staying in a hanok doesn’t have to be a budget experience since plenty of luxury options exist.

 What is the best area to stay in Seoul?

-The answer to this question depends a lot on what you are planning to do and see in the city.
-Also, the length of your stay, your budget, and if this is your first visit to Seoul or you are returning.
+The answer to this question depends a lot on what you plan to do and see in the city, the length of your stay, your budget, and whether this is your first visit to Seoul or you are returning.

-Many people choose to stay in Myeongdong or Hongdae, especially when traveling for the first time.
-These are both great areas that will place you close to many of the important attractions in town.
+Many people stay in Myeongdong or Hongdae, especially when traveling for the first time.
+These excellent areas will place you close to many important attractions in town.

-However, if you would like to stay in a traditional Korean hanok, you might need to step a little bit outside of these two popular neighborhoods.
+However, if you want to stay in a traditional Korean hanok, you might need to step outside these two popular neighborhoods.

-We would always recommend you to stay north of the river, that’s because here is where the historical part of town is located.
-Moreover, it is easier to access Incheon Airport when you choose to stay anywhere in Jongno, Myeongdong, Hongdae, Mapo, or Yongsan.
+We always recommend staying north of the river, as this is where the historical part of town is located.
+Moreover, it is easier to access Incheon Airport from anywhere in Jongno, Myeongdong, Hongdae, Mapo, or Yongsan.

 Bukchonae

-All rooms come with air conditioning, very useful if you are traveling during summer and the rainy season.
-Moreover, if you don’t want to eat out for every meal, you will have access to the hanok’s kitchen.
+All rooms have air conditioning, which is very useful for traveling during summer and the rainy season.
+Moreover, if you don’t want to eat out for every meal, you will have access to the Hanok’s kitchen.

-It is a great option for families traveling with children, since you can choose to stay in larger rooms, and also laundry is available.
+It is an excellent option for families traveling with children since you can stay in larger rooms, and laundry is also available.

 Bonum 1957 Hanok and Boutique

-Another boutique hotel hosted inside a hanok house, set in a prime tourist area, right in the heart of the city, on Bukchon-ro.
+Another boutique hotel hosted inside a hanok house in a prime tourist area, right in the heart of the city, on Bukchon-ro.

-The hotel is set in an easy 15 minute walk away from the National Folk Museum and Gyeongbokgung Palace, but also close to many small souvenir shops and local cafes.
+The hotel is an easy 15-minute walk from the National Folk Museum and Gyeongbokgung Palace, but it is also close to many small souvenir shops and local cafes.

-Other guests liked how spacious rooms are, but also having coffee on the balcony in the morning with a view of the garden and Namsan Tower.
+Other guests liked the spacious rooms and the opportunity to have coffee on the balcony in the morning with a view of the garden and Namsan Tower.

-It is worth knowing that this is a traditional house and no elevators are available, thus you might need to carry your luggage up stairs.
+It is worth noting that this is a traditional house with no elevators.
+Thus, you might need to carry your luggage upstairs.

-Also, be aware that in order to get the hanok stay, you will need to book the Korean-stay two-bedroom suite.
+Also, be aware that to get the hanok stay, you must book the Korean-stay two-bedroom suite.
 All other rooms are in a newer hotel.

 Gongsimga Hanok Guesthouse

-While you won’t find much inside the room, you will have everything you need for a comfortable stay: air conditioning, heating (for your winter in Seoul), a private bathroom, and Korean mats for sleeping on the floor.
-Is you are traveling alone, be aware that the single room does not have the bathroom inside.
+While you won’t find much inside the room, you will have everything you need for a comfortable stay: air conditioning, heating (for winter in Seoul), a private bathroom, and Korean mats for sleeping on the floor.
+If traveling alone, be aware that the single room has no private bathroom.

-You can spend your free time in the house’s lounge area, and can prepare fast meals in the shared kitchen.
+You can spend your free time in the house’s lounge area and prepare fast meals in the shared kitchen.

-Previous guests have enjoyed their stay, appreciated how friendly and helpful the hosts were, and how delicious the traditional Korean breakfast was.
+Previous guests have enjoyed their stay and appreciated how friendly and helpful the hosts were and how delicious the traditional Korean breakfast was.

 Bukchonmaru Hanok Guesthouse

-Another excellent option set in the popular Bukchon Hanok Village, steps away from the palaces, and some of the most important things to do and see in Seoul.
-Right next to the guesthouse there is a bus stop for the bus taking you to Anguk Station.
+Another excellent option is set in the popular Bukchon Hanok Village, steps away from the palaces and some of the most important things to do and see in Seoul.
+Right next to the guesthouse is a bus stop for the bus to Anguk Station.

-Double rooms have a private shower, but shared bathroom, while the Korean-style family room has a private bathroom.
-All rooms have access to wifi, and you can choose between garden-view or landmark-view rooms.
+Double rooms have a private shower but a shared bathroom, while the Korean-style family room has a private bathroom.
+All rooms have access to Wi-Fi, and you can choose between garden-view or landmark-view rooms.

-A major plus that guests enjoyed is the free hanbok rental option.
-When staying here, you can borrow some premium hanboks (Korean traditional clothes) and take pictures at the nearby Palaces.
+A significant plus that guests enjoyed is the free hanbok rental option.
+When staying here, you can borrow some premium hanboks (traditional Korean clothes) and take pictures at the nearby Palaces.

 Eunpyeong Eunhwadang Hanok Stay

-Choose to stay here if you want to skip the crowds and discover some less known Seoul attractions.
+Stay here to skip the crowds and discover some less-known Seoul attractions.

-Sure, by staying here you won’t be right in the city center, or very close to the most important attractions, thus this might not be a great options for those traveling to Seoul for the first time.
+Sure, staying here doesn’t put you right in the city center or close to the most important attractions, so it might not be an excellent option for those traveling to Seoul for the first time.

 However, Eunpyeong Habok Village is more authentic and in a very tranquil area.
-In the village there are also plenty of cafes and restaurants, offering some stunning views over Bukhansan Mountain.
+The village also has plenty of cafes and restaurants, offering stunning views over Bukhansan Mountain.

-You can choose between 3 room types depending on the number of people you are traveling with, and you get breakfast included in the room rate.
+Depending on the number of people you are traveling with, you can choose between 3 room types, and breakfast is included in the room rate.

 Luxury Hanok with private bathtub – BiGyuHeon

-This is a truly luxury option for when you plan to spend a bit more time in Seoul, but want to stay in a traditional hanok house.
+This is a truly luxurious option when you plan to spend more time in Seoul but want to stay in a traditional hanok house.

-The outside is very traditional, while the inside is extremely modern and comfortable, offering you everything you might need during your stay.
-You have the whole house to yourself and your family, have access to a fully furnished kitchen, and a washing machine.
+The outside is traditional, while the inside is highly modern and comfortable.
+It offers everything you might need during your stay.
+You and your family have the whole house to yourselves and access to a fully furnished kitchen and a washing machine.

-The accommodation is located in Jogno-gu, close to one of the less known palaces, Unhyeongung.
-You will be expected to do self check-in, but the location is easy to find, only a few steps away from Anguk Subway Station.
+The accommodation is in Jogno-gu, close to Unhyeongung, one of the lesser-known palaces.
+You will be expected to self-check in, but the location is easy to find: only a few steps away from Anguk Subway Station.

 Hanok Guesthouse Suni

-This hanok guesthouse is set in Dongseong-dong, tucked away from tourists, in a very local area.
-However, you will have access to public transportation, and you will be only 2.6 kilometers away from Changgyeonggung Palace.
+This hanok guesthouse is in Dongseong-dong, tucked away from tourists, in a very local area.
+However, you will have access to public transportation only 2.6 kilometers away from Changgyeonggung Palace.

 There are single and double rooms, all with air conditioning.
-The single rooms don’t have the bathroom inside, but you will have access to a private bathroom in the garden – this might not be ideal if you are traveling during the cold season.
+The single rooms don’t have bathrooms inside, but you will have access to a private bathroom in the garden—this might not be ideal if you are traveling during the cold season.

 Heating, free wifi, and an airport shuttle are available at the hotel.